Caenorhabditis

 C. elegans is the type species of the genus.
+In 1900, Maupas initially named the species Rhabditis elegans, Osche placed it in the subgenus Caenorhabditis in 1952, and in 1955, Dougherty raised Caenorhabditis to the status of genus.

 Ecology

 Caenorhabditis occupy various nutrient and bacteria rich environments.
 They do not form self-sustaining populations in soil, as it lacks enough organic matter.
 Juvenile worms and also dauer larvae can be transported by invertebrates including millipedes, insects, isopods, and gastropods.
 Some species also appear to be associated with vertebrates including zebu cattle, although the nature of this association is not clear.
 The species can be classified as 'phoretic' or 'necromenic' based on their relationships to their invertebrate hosts.
 A phoretic worm rides on the host until it finds a favorable environment, and then leaves.
 A necromenic worm waits for the host to die, and lives on the bacteria which thrive in the dead animal.
 Many species are capable of both phoretic and necromenic lifestyles.

 Species

 There are about 50 known species in this genus, some of them not yet formally described and named, in spite of 15 of the species being named in one article 2014.
 Based on ITS2 sequence comparison, these can be grouped like this: